-China’s handling of the coronavirus outbreak is evidence, if any further evidence is needed, that the totalitarian regime would rather run roughshod over the community of nations and more perversely over its own citizens than to act with the transparency, honesty, and integrity expected of a presumed superpower.
+China’s handling of the coronavirus outbreak and its aftermath is evidence, if any further evidence is needed, that the totalitarian regime would rather run roughshod over the community of nations and more perversely over its own citizens than to act with the transparency, honesty, and integrity expected of a presumed superpower.
 Chinese medical professionals who tried to sound an alarm about the virus when it first sprung were seized by police and muzzled so as not to embarrass the mandarins who run the Communist bureaucracy.
 President Xi Jinping, who should have been statesmanlike and above the fray, made sure the State-run media omitted any mention of the outbreak for months.

 HOW DID WE GET HERE?

 The former leader of the People’s Republic of China, Deng Xiaoping, enunciated his famous maxim of tao guang yang hui.
 Interpreted variously, the maxim is meant as a foreign policy directive that regardless how muscular the nation might become economically, geopolitically, and militarily it is always best to keep a “low profile.”
-And, it is China’s deft execution of Deng’s maxim that has lured the United States into a state of economic dependence that borders on an unbreakable addiction.
+And, it is China’s deft execution of Deng’s maxim that has lured the United States into a state of economic dependence that borders on a compulsive addiction.

-Cars, iron, steel, plastics, apparel, furniture, toys, computers, phones, electrical equipment, footwear, power generation equipment, rare earth metals, pharmaceuticals, and a much longer list of products is exported from China to the United States.
+Cars, iron, steel, plastics, apparel, furniture, toys, computers, phones, electrical equipment, footwear, power generation equipment, rare earth minerals, pharmaceuticals, and a much longer list of products is exported from China to the United States.
+At the height of the coronavirus pandemic – which now has cost the lives of over one million Americans – China, as the world’s largest exporter of medical equipment, was shipping surgical masks, ventilators, gowns, gloves, and other medical equipment and supplies to a United States market desperately in need of those items.

 China is now, by far, the largest exporting nation in the world with about $2 trillion worth of exports.
 The United States has racked up an accumulated trade deficit of approximately $10 trillion during the last four decades.
 The trade imbalance with China is especially appalling.
 Of the $10 trillion trade deficit the United States has accumulated, better than 50% or $5.2 trillion comes courtesy of China.
 The upshot of that imbalance has amounted to millions of jobs lost, the depression of wages, thousands of factory closures, the contraction of R&D, and the export of capital which would better have served our domestic industries.
 Tragically, it was the worker who lost his job that, in effect, financed the trade deficit.
-This, while one administration after another in Washington turned the other cheek to our trading partners who excelled at cheating.
+This, while one administration after another in Washington turned the other cheek to our so-called trading partners – China chief among them – who excelled at cheating.

-As grim as the numbers above are, however, they do not tell the whole story.
-China’s protectionist policies include a list of hundreds of products which ban our producers from exporting products such as stethoscopes, refrigerators, digital cameras, video games, and television sets.
-And, it isn’t just products that are proscribed.
+Abetting China’s global trading hustle is the World Trade Organization(WTO).
+The WTO is seemingly in China’s pocket as it refuses to rein in China’s channeling of state subsidies to manufacturing companies so as to better compete on the world’s stage.
+Twenty years after joining the WTO, China continues to systematically flout the organization’s principles of abiding free-market principles.
+China’s protectionist policies, for instance, include a list of hundreds of products which ban our producers from exporting items such as stethoscopes, refrigerators, digital cameras, video games, and television sets.
+And, it isn’t just hard goods that are proscribed.
 On the Internet front, China has built yet another Great Wall to keep companies such as Facebook, Google, Twitter, and YouTube from operating in the country.
-This Wall doesn’t just aid and abet China’s censors but it limits foreign competition so that homegrown companies like Baidu, Alibaba, and Tencent can thrive in monopolistic markets.
+This digital wall doesn’t just aid and abet China’s censors but it limits foreign competition so that homegrown companies like Baidu, Alibaba, and Tencent can thrive in monopolistic markets.
 In a feeble attempt to justify their misbehavior, the China Ministry of Commerce alleges that China is still a “developing” country.